Laura Muntz Lyall: Collections

 Both the National Gallery of Canada and the Art Gallery of Ontario include her work in their holdings.

 Legacy

 Laura Muntz Lyall is regarded today as an "example of achievement in a male-dominated field and as a champion of womanhood within the confines of an era".
 Her work The Watcher was included in 150 years 150 works, an on-line exhibition by Université du Québec à Montréal (UQAM) as representative of her era.
 Her painting A Daffodil was featured at the National Gallery of Canada in 2021.
-Her work is also on view in the Gallery’s exhibition Canada and Impressionism: New Horizons, which will be shown in Ottawa from January to June 2022.
+Her work was on view in the Gallery's exhibition Canada and Impressionism: New Horizons, which was shown in Ottawa from January to June 2022.
+In 2025, her Interesting Story was included in Reality & Reverie: Canadian and European Painting Beyond Impressionism, an exhibition at the Art Gallery of Ontario in Toronto, which concerned the ways artists gave form to interior thoughts on the part of their subjects.